joacorapela/ldsForNeuralPopulation/README.md

 ## Plotting model parameters

+1. Configure orca:

+    a. `sudo apt-get install xvfb`

+    b. type `which orca`

+    c. edit the file resulting from step 2 (e.g., vi /nfs/ghome/live/rapela/anaconda3/envs/r_env3/bin/orca) and replace the line:

+        exec /nfs/ghome/live/rapela/anaconda3/envs/r_env3/lib/orca_app/orca --no-sandbox "$@"

+        by:

+        xvfb-run -a  /nfs/ghome/live/rapela/anaconda3/envs/r_env3/lib/orca_app/orca "$@"

+    d. type `orca --help` and you should see something like:

+        Plotly's image-exporting utilities

+        Usage: orca [--version] [--help] <command> [<args>]

+        Available commands:
+        - graph [or plotly-graph, plotly_graph]
+            Generates an image of plotly graph from inputted plotly.js JSON attributes.
+            For more info, run `orca graph --help`.
+        - serve [or server]
+            Boots up a server with one route per available export component For more info, run `orca serve --help`.

-1. `Rscript doPlotMARSSestimates.R estNumber`
+3. `Rscript doPlotMARSSestimates.R estNumber`

-    where estNumber is the random number assigned to the model you want to plot.
+    where estNumber is the random number assigned to the model you want to plot (e.g., first column in log/v1Shaft1.log).

     This script will generate a large number of static png files and dynamic html files.